Below you can find common questions about the Planet Youth programme

 with detailed answers.

-Planet Youth is based on the Icelandic Prevention Model, an evidence-based model aimed at preventing children and adolescents from the initiation of drug use.
-The Icelandic Prevention Model Is Predicated Upon Three Pillars of Success:
+The Planet Youth Guidance Program is based on the Icelandic Prevention Model, an evidence-based model aimed at preventing children and adolescents from the initiation of substance use.

 State funding was increased for organized sport, music, art, dance and other clubs, to give kids alternative ways to feel part of a group, and to feel good, rather than through using alcohol and drugs, and kids from low-income families received help to take part.
-In Reykjavik, for instance, where more than a third of the country’s population lives, a Leisure Card gives families 35,000 krona (£250) per year per child to pay for recreational activities 다운로드.
+In Reykjavik, for instance, where more than a third of the country’s population lives, a Leisure Card gives families 350 Euro / $420 USD per child per year to pay for recreational activities.

 The survey is ongoing, and new programming is being designed annually.

-The model requires a shift in thinking, from an individual perspective to a collective perspective, and from short-term goal setting to long-term goal setting.
-Once outlined, many of our colleagues believe it is simply too challenging to facilitate such changes in approach.
-If you would like to get involved, please contact us here: https://planetyouth.community/contact/
+It is important to note that this model requires a shift in thinking, from an individual perspective to a collective perspective, and from short-term goal setting to long-term goal setting.